Edit

 Run the app

-Now that the event has been coded, you can run the app by pressing the F5 key or by selecting Debug > Start Debugging from the menu.
-The form displays and you can enter a name in the textbox and then add it by clicking the button.
+After you handle the event, run the app by pressing the F5 key or by selecting Debug > Start Debugging from the menu.
+When the app starts, the form is displayed.
+Enter a name in the textbox and select the button.